Turtle Art Camp with Susan Shie

 The camp dates listed here show the days you travel in and out, and the days in between are the five full class days here.

 This 2018 schedule is subject to changes, if needed.
 But once I have one student for a camp, that camp's dates are locked in.
 I'm offering 4 one-week art camps in 2017.
 All these camps have Wednesday travel-in days and Tuesday travel-out days.
 This makes for less expensive flight costs, than when the students flew on weekends. and it allows me to teach Turtle Art Camps in between my online Lucky Drawing classes.
 I don't have enough time or energy to teach at home and online at the same time!

 TAC 2017 weeklong camps to study with me in Wooster, Ohio:

 The dates listed are the Wednesday and Tuesday travel days, and the class is the 5 days in between them.
 This way, you have time to settle in and get rested before class starts, and to rest and pack up, before going back home.
 You will be here for 6 nights.

-FEES: The weeklong Turtle Art Camp fee is $1,000.
-This includes transportation from and back to the airport, art supplies for the projects on the agenda, room and partial meals, and tuition.
+FEES: The weeklong Turtle Art Camp fee is $1,000, with an add-on service fee, if you use PayPal.
+The camp fee includes transportation from and back to the airport, art supplies for the class, room and partial meals, and tuition.
 When you send me a $500 deposit check, I'll put you on the class list.
 You'll pay me the rest when you're here in camp.
-There's an added charge if you pay by PayPal.

 There's more detail about camp fees farther down this page.